Our Office Will Be Closed Monday, 26th January 2026

 What is involved in completing a tax depreciation schedule?

 Then, a property inspection is conducted.
 To make this as easy as possible, a Quantity Surveyor can contact your property manager or tenant directly to arrange access to the property.
 The original construction cost of the property, as well as any renovations, will be estimated and recorded by the property inspector.
 The property inspector will count, measure, and photograph all depreciable assets, including flooring, light fixtures, tapware, and other items.
-All the depreciable assets found within your property will be recorded during the inspection and reported back to your local office.
+All depreciable assets found on your property will be recorded during the inspection and reported to your local office.

 From there, the depreciation and specialist tax team will review the information gathered and prepare your tax depreciation schedule.
 A Quantity Surveyor can even forward your schedule directly to Canberra Tax Solutions, saving you time.

-tax depreciation schedules.
 Click here and select "I need a Tax Depreciation Report" to take advantage of this offer.

 Disclosure: Canberra Tax Solutions does not receive any commissions, referral fees, or financial incentives from Duo Tax.
 Our arrangement is based solely on the value and service they provide to our clients.